Elliesaur/moodle-question-generator/README.md

  Moodle Quiz Essay Question Generator with Question Wildcards.

 # Todo
-* Image Support (base64 it and add a file attribute for it).
+* Proper Image Support (base64 it and add a file attribute for it).
-* HTML Support through WYSIWYG